 When planning a wedding, the most important task on your list is to set your budget.
 Keep both an overall budget sheet of your wedding and an itemized list where you write your budget, the estimate given by vendors and the actual cost.
 A smart way of keeping track of sensitive financial information is with personal journals or notebooks that you can keep safe and secure.
 Having an itemized list with a budget and actual costs can also help you visualize where you can adjust your budget and allocate funds elsewhere.
 For example, if you budgeted $2,000 for food but your vendor is giving you a final price of $1,500, you now have some extra cash to spend on something else.

-Honing in on the inspiration for your wedding will only make jobs much easier for both you and your vendors.
+Honing in on the inspiration for your wedding colors and theme will make it a lot easier to finalize wedding details quickly.
 Establish your theme, color scheme and florals as early as possible to create your mood board.
-Make sure to keep a physical copy in your binder and one in your phone to easily pull when you’re discussing details with your vendors, venue coordinator or wedding planner.
+Make sure to keep a physical copy in your planner and one in your phone to easily pull when you’re discussing details with your vendors, venue coordinator or wedding planner.